 However, it is always worth taking advice and guidance on avocados and nutrition with a pinch of salt – though not literally!
 Keep in mind that everyone

 On the whole, an avocado is a fantastic source of many different nutrients.
 It’s gained an image over the years of being quite a faddy food.
 However, that status is fairly undeserved.
-Studies ongoing into the fruit suggest that it’s one of the most nutrient-rich foodstuffs on the planet, and what’s more, it’s tasty with it.
-This is likely to be great news for anyone trying to get healthy but with a sweet tooth.
+Studies suggest that it’s one of the most nutrient-rich foods on the planet, and what’s more, it’s tasty with it.

 If the above facts are anything to go by, it’s clear that an avocado diet is likely to benefit those people considered at risk of many different conditions.
 Pregnant women are likely to benefit hugely from an avocado or two during and after they give birth, and it’s a superb fruit to encourage children to eat from an early age.